Amr8tom/To-do-list-Application/README.md

 - 👋 Hi, I’m Amr a software android developer and im about to be  Data scientist(👨‍💻)
-- I’m currently work as a software android developer
+- I worked as a software android developer
 - I'm  Already have one year experince in devolping android applications
 - I Created about 9 Apps in different fields
 - Education